balaji-boggarapu/wind_farm_design/README.md

-# Wind Farm Modeling from Scratch
+# Wind Farm Modelling from Scratch

 This project is based on an online course where I learnt modelling a windfarm from scratch.
 The course offers a concise and organized method, ranging from fundamentals to Python implementation.
-The goal is to enable you to model wind turbines and design wind farm simulations for any location on Earth.
+The goal is to enable anyone to model wind turbines and design wind farm simulations for any location on Earth.

 ### Key Learnings from this Course:
 - **Introduction to Wind Energy**: Get acquainted with the fundamentals of wind energy and wind turbines.